huggingface/ai-blueprint/README.md

 ## Hugging Face Account

 You will need a Hugging Face account to use the Hub API.
 You can create one [here](https://huggingface.co/join).
-After this you can follow the [huggingface-cli instructions](https://huggingface.co/docs/huggingface_hub/installation#huggingface-cli) and log in to configure your token.
+After this you can follow the [huggingface-cli instructions](https://huggingface.co/docs/huggingface_hub/installation#huggingface-cli) and log in to configure your Hugging Face token.

 ```bash
 huggingface-cli login